kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 Nyquist considerations:
 If we sample each signal I, Q and MIC at 160kHz, it is necessary to have a hardware low pass filter for max 80kHz on each input (anti-aliasing filter).
-If we deliver an audio signal at 16kHz (sample frequency), we need a hardware low pass filter for less than 8kHz at the output (the sample frequency will be present and need to be removed as it is and audio frequency).
+If we deliver an audio signal at 16kHz (sample frequency), we need a hardware low pass filter for less than 8kHz at the output (the sample frequency will be present and need to be removed as it is an audio frequency).

 Microcontroller RP2040 notes: